 Gain on disposal of property, plant and equipment and quotas.
-During 2010 Clearwater realized a gain of \$1.4 million on disposals of surplus non-core licences, vessels and equipment with the majority related to gains of \$1.2 million on the sale of non-core groundfish quotas.
-This substantially completes the program of selling non-core quotas that management had undertaken in the last several years.
+During the first half of 2010 Clearwater realized a gain of \$1.9 million on disposals of surplus non-core licences, vessels and equipment with the majority related to gains of \$1.2 million on the sale of non-core ground fish quotas.
+The gain of \$7.5 million in the first half of 2009 primarily related to gains on the sale of non-core ground fish quotas.